paris-saclay-cds/ramp-board/doc/workers.rst

 There are two ways supported by RAMP to do so: you can either make an image following the steps below or make a pipeline with a recipe to create an image.
-The latter option has an advantage if you forsee that the image might need to be updated during the course of the running challenge (e.g. participants demand installing additional Python packages).
-The first option will require altering the image manually while the latter will update the image by rerunning the pipeline (RAMP will always select the newest version of the image `ami_image_name` (base name of the image) set in the `config.yml` file.
+The latter option has an advantage if you forsee that the image will be updated during the course of the running challenge (e.g. participants demand installing additional Python packages).
+The first option will require altering the image manually while the latter will update the image automatically by rerunning the pipeline (RAMP will always select the newest version of the image `ami_image_name` (base name of the image) set in the `config.yml` file.
 If you wish to create a pipeline please follow the `AWS guidelines